-- 1. Investing in Infrastructure: In 2021, the HHA invested from its cash reserves and limited capital funds over \$400,000 dollars into the physical plant and residential units.
+- 1. Investing in Infrastructure: In 2021 and 2022, the HHA invested from its cash reserves and limited capital funds over \$900,000 dollars into the physical plant and residential units.
 We contracted an architect to redesign our handicap kitchens around the facility.
 To date 4 kitchens have been completed, and the others will be scheduled upon turnover.
 The board undertook the replacement of the flooring material on turnover this year.
 This was originally a recommendation from the resident council, that the board considered and decided to move forward.
 With this we are replacing the base trim, outlets, switches and mounted light fixtures.
 Counter tops and appliances are replaced as needed in the units.
 The apartments look brand new when they are turned over.
 We continued with our normal capital activities such as appliance replacement, storm water drainage systems, landscape improvements and removal of unused impervious surfaces. - 2.
 Roofing Project.
-In 2021 undertook the reroofing of 3 residential buildings.
-The board has approved, and we will continue in 2022 reroofing the entire complex.
+In 2021 and into 2022 we undertook the reroofing of all 7 residential buildings.
+The board took the bold move to reroof the entire complex, using cash reserves to lock in the prices.
+This proved to be a good move, given the inflation in 2022, saving more than \$100 thousand dollars.
 The Board chose a 50-year shingle, a virtual lifetime of leak free service from our roofs.
-To compliment this, we are replacing all the soffits, facia's and installing new gutters with "gutter guards".
-This is yet another benefit for our residents, to go along with the new heating systems, hot water systems, stairways, and sidewalks.

-- 3. Infrastructure piping: The board is actively working with the Architect and engineers to begin the next phase of infrastructure work at the Housing Authority.
-We will be replacing all the heating and domestic water piping in the crawlspaces.
+To compliment this, we replaced all the soffits, facia's and installed new gutters with "gutter guards".
+This is yet another benefit for our residents, to go along with the new heating systems, hot water systems, stairways, and sidewalks. - 3.
+Infrastructure piping: The board is actively working with the Architect and engineers to begin the next phase of infrastructure work at the Housing Authority.
+We will be replacing all the heating and domestic water piping in the crawlspaces and underground connections.
 This will include replacing and labeling all the valves leading to each radiator and apartment fixture.
 Most of this piping is over 50 years old and beginning to fail in some areas.
-We had one major failure in 2021 that happened very early in the heating season.
-We were fortunate we were able to have it repaired before there was a need to heat. - 4.
+We had multiple failures on the heating and hot water loop that happened very early in the heating season.
+We were fortunate we were able to have it repaired before there was a serious need to heat.
+We are currently dealing with several issues on the hot and cold-water supply side almost weekly. - 4.
 Exterior doors and Windows: The board is actively working towards replacing all the exterior doors and windows in the complex.
-When installed, the window are all aluminum without thermal breaks.
+When installed, the current windows are all aluminum without thermal breaks.
 So, when it's cold or hot, that temperature gets transmitted into the unit.
 The new doors and windows will be thermally broken and energy efficient, saving the Authority money on utilities but more importantly keeping the residents comfortable.